-1. It Can Lower Your Stress Levels
+1. Smiling More Can Lower Your Stress Levels

 This can turn off the responses your mind dredges up when it thinks there’s a threat nearby.

-2. It Can Make Other People Feel Better
+2. It Makes Others Feel Better

 Not only does smiling make you feel better about a situation, but it can make other people feel less stressed, too.

-3. Smiling Can Help You Fight Illness
+3. It Helps You Fight Illness

 When you’re not so stressed, your immune system doesn’t work in overdrive to fight the perceived threat, which means it can focus on keeping you healthy.

 4. People Will Want to Meet You

-In a survey for National Smile Month, 80 percent of respondents reported that they would be likely to talk to someone if that person smiled at them.
+In a survey for National Smile Month, 80 percent of respondents reported they would be likely to talk to someone if that person smiled at them.

 6. People Will Trust You More

-The next time you are in a situation where you want to make a good first impression, flash that charming smile.
-You may just notice people warm up to you quicker.
+The next time you are in a situation where you want to make a good first impression, flash those charming whites.

 A boost in serotonin is a great mood booster and a natural anti-depressant.

 8. It Makes You Look More Successful

-That’s because, according to Lily T. Garcia, DDS, smiling can actually make you look more successful.
+That’s because, according to Lily T. Garcia, DDS, it can actually make you look more successful.

 9. It Makes You Look Younger

-When participants in the study were shown photographs of people who were smiling or not smiling, they underestimated the ages of those who appeared happier.
+When participants in the study were shown photographs of people who were smiling versus not, they underestimated the ages of those who appeared happier.

 10. Smiling Makes You a More Positive Person

 The brain often thinks negatively as a defense mechanism, but that negative thinking only has negative consequences.

-11. It Can Boost Productivity
+11. It Can Actually Boost Productivity

-When you’re down in the dumps, it can be difficult to stay motivated to get your work done.
+When you’re down in the dumps, it’s difficult to stay motivated to get your work done.

 12. You Can Become More Creative

-You may feel weird at first, but if you keep it going for long enough, your mind and body will catch on and you’ll start to feel and think differently while improving your health.
+You may feel weird at first, but if you keep it going for long enough, your mind and body will catch on, and you’ll start to feel and think differently while improving your health.